|

 What?
 Did I miss something?
 Why are you smiling?
 Tell me, tell me!

-quote: All the same, you could have put up a warning in the title itself.
+All the same, you could have put up a warning in the title itself.

 Oops, yes; I meant to, but once I posted the first post I found I couldn't edit the title.
 Thanks for doing that for me!